danielbodnar/awesome-stars/BY-LANG.md

 - [observablehq/framework](https://github.com/observablehq/framework) - A static site generator for data apps, dashboards, reports, and more.
 Observable Framework combines JavaScript on the front-end for interactive graphics with any language on the back-end for data anal
 - [webrecorder/browsertrix](https://github.com/webrecorder/browsertrix) - Browsertrix is the hosted, high-fidelity, browser-based crawling service from Webrecorder designed to make web archiving easier and more accessible for all!
 - [webrecorder/browsertrix-crawler](https://github.com/webrecorder/browsertrix-crawler) - Run a high-fidelity browser-based web archiving crawler in a single Docker container
+- [quiltdata/quilt](https://github.com/quiltdata/quilt) - Quilt is a data mesh for connecting people with actionable data
 - [cncf/landscape2](https://github.com/cncf/landscape2) - Landscape2 is a tool that generates interactive landscapes websites
 - [TracecatHQ/tracecat](https://github.com/TracecatHQ/tracecat) - The open source Tines / Splunk SOAR alternative.
 - [vazco/uniforms](https://github.com/vazco/uniforms) - A React library for building forms from any schema.